numba/numba-rvsdg/README.md

 * graphviz
 * pyyaml

-As of 2023-03-06 you can create a conda env using the following:
+You can create a conda env using the following:

 ```
 conda env create -n numba-rvsdg python=3.11 python-graphviz